wnameless/nullproof/README.md

 #Feature
 Both runtime Guice AOP and AspectJ are supported.

-The only difference shows in following codes:
+The first difference shows in following codes:
 ```java
 Foo foo1 = NullProof.of(Foo.class); // Works even there is no @RejectNull found on the class.
 Foo foo2 = new Foo(); // Works only if there is @RejectNull annotated on the class (and of course you have to compile it with AspectJ).
 ```
+The second difference is that AspectJ blocks null arguments of constructors(since v0.3.0), but Guice simply not allows null arguments to bind with constructors.

 Annotation-Driven configuration:
 ```java